 The COVID-19 pandemic has forced recruiters to adapt and introduce new virtual tools into their hiring process.
-While video interviews have long been a recruitment tool, the pandemic has made them crucial to hiring new recruits when social distancing has made face-to-face interviews almost impossible.
+While video interviews are nothing new, the pandemic has made them crucial to hiring new recruits when social distancing has made face-to-face interviews almost impossible.

 Even if you've had lots of interview experience, we realise you may not have completed a video interview before - so we've compiled our top tips to help you ace your next video interview.

 Sounds like a no-brainer, right?
 But you'd be surprised how many candidates fail to prepare before an interview.
 Review and think about your application and why you applied for the job.
 Research the organisation and think about why you would be a great asset to them.